soumencemk/MyTechNotes/antipatterns.md

 ## 5. Cofiguration management Antipatterns
 ### 5.1 Dependency hell
+Dependency hell is a colloquial term for the frustration of some software users who have installed software packages which have dependencies on specific versions of other software packages.
+The dependency issue arises when several packages have dependencies on the same shared packages or libraries, but they depend on different and incompatible versions of the shared packages.
+If the shared package or library can only be installed in a single version, the user may need to address the problem by obtaining newer or older versions of the dependent packages.
+This, in turn, may break other dependencies and push the problem to another set of packages.

 ### 5.2 DLL hell
+A form of dependency hell occurring on Microsoft Windows.

 ### 5.3 Extension conflict
+A form of dependency hell occurring on the classic Mac OS.

 ### 5.4 JAR Hell
+A form of dependency hell occurring in the Java Runtime Environment before build tools like Apache Maven solved this problem in 2004.